FASHI: A search for extragalactic OH megamasers with FAST: Discussion

 \subsection{$L_{\rm OH}$ and $L_{\rm FIR}$ Relationship}

-An OHM is proposed as radiatively pumped by the FIR radiation ﬁeld at 35 and 53\,$\mu$m, and then masing could be stimulated by 18\,cm continuum emission from the surrounding condition \citep{Henkel1987}.
+OHMs are thought to be radiatively pumped by the FIR radiation ﬁeld at 35 and 53\,$\mu$m, with masing stimulated by 18\,cm continuum emission from the surrounding environment \citep{Henkel1987}.
 In a simple scenario of low-gain unsaturated masing, the maser power is proportional to the pumping rate and the stimulated emission rate \citep{Baan1989}.
 If the observed OHM represents an ensemble of many individual masing regions with different saturation states, then the relationship between OH and FIR luminosity is $L_{\rm OH}\propto L_{\rm FIR}^{1<\gamma<2}$ \citep{Baan1989,Darling2002a,Yun2001}.
-The measurement of $\gamma$ has always been frustrated by small samples, survey bias, and theoretical bias. \citet{Darling2002a} derived the relationship between OH and far IR luminosity with 95 data points as ${\rm log}L_{\rm OH}= (1.57\pm0.11){\rm log}L_{\rm FIR}-(15.76\pm1.22)$.
+The measurement of $\gamma$ has been frustrated by small samples, survey bias, and theoretical bias. \citet{Darling2002a} derived the relationship between OH and far IR luminosity with 95 data points as ${\rm log}L_{\rm OH}= (1.57\pm0.11){\rm log}L_{\rm FIR}-(15.76\pm1.22)$.
 In this work we detect 27 OHMs and 18 new OHMs, plus 127 other previously known OHMs with OH and FIR luminosities from the literature \citep{Darling2002a,Darling2006,Willett2012,Suess2016,Hess2021,Glowacki2022}, where 31 sources with $L_{\rm OH}$ having only an upper limit are excluded from the current fitting statistics.
-Using the least-squares fitting method, the samples produce a fitting result with ${\rm log}L_{\rm OH}= (1.58\pm0.10){\rm log}L_{\rm FIR}-(15.93\pm1.20)$ in Figure\,\ref{Fig:Loh_Lfir}.
-The $\gamma=1.58\pm0.10$ agrees well with the result of \citet{Darling2002a} with $\gamma = 1.57\pm0.11$.
-Therefore, $\gamma$ remains almost the same when the OHM samples reach up to 154, which is $\sim$1.6 times the previously known OHMs.
+Using the least-squares fitting method, the samples produce a fitting result with ${\rm log}L_{\rm OH}= (1.57\pm0.10){\rm log}L_{\rm FIR}-(15.80\pm1.19)$ in Figure\,\ref{Fig:Loh_Lfir}.
+The $\gamma=1.57\pm0.10$ agrees well with the result of \citet{Darling2002a} with $\gamma = 1.57\pm0.11$.
+Therefore, $\gamma$ remains almost the same when the OHM samples reach up to 154, which is $\sim$1.6 times the number of previously known OHMs.